tr?id=&ev=PageView&noscript=

 August 10, 2024

-Nevadans can now find health care coverage easier to get and more affordable to pay for, thanks to the Inflation Reduction Act (IRA) and the American Rescue Plan Act (ARPA).
-These Biden-Harris administration laws reduced costs for prescription drugs, made vaccines free for seniors, and implemented a cap on insulin prices, and more.
+Nevadans can now find health care coverage easier to get and more affordable to pay for, thanks to the American Rescue Plan Act (ARPA) and the Inflation Reduction Act (IRA), which reduced costs for prescription drugs, made vaccines free for seniors, and implemented a cap on insulin prices.
+Now, as she runs for president, Harris wants to lower drug costs for all Americans and build off the successes of the Biden-Harris administration.

-Healthcare has long been a high priority for Harris.
+Healthcare has long been a high priority for Harris, who cast the tie-breaking votes on both the American Rescue Plan and Inflation Reduction Act, ensuring they became law.
 Throughout her career, she has taken on pharmaceutical companies and other large corporate interests.
-Most recently, she called for eliminating medical debt for millions of Americans.

 “When I was attorney general of California, I met with countless families who were often quietly suffering because they or a loved one could not afford the medication they needed and were prescribed,” Harris said in a speech last year.
 “I investigated drugmakers that tried to stop production of cheaper, generic versions of their drugs, and we held them accountable … every person, not just the wealthy or well-connected, [will have] the opportunity to thrive and can live a life of dignity after they retire.”